Frabjous Collaborous Stole

 Such luck!
 A chance to spin and weave – but what?
 I knew that the warp would be the handspun and the weft the Unicorn yarn.
 Beyond that, the project was still unknown.
 Time to ponder that while spinning.

-Plain weave with handspun warp yarn and commercially-spun weft.
+Weave structure: plain weave with handspun yarn and commercially spun weft

 Width in reed: 14.5"